-Annual Survey of Income and Expenses – ASIE-2017
+Annual Survey of Income and Expenses – ASIE-2021

-Pursuant to the Nassau County Administrative Code, Section 6-30, the Nassau County Department of Assessment (“the Assessor”) is requiring the submission of 2017 financial data on a form known as “ASIE-2017”.
+Pursuant to the Nassau County Administrative Code, Section 6-30, the Nassau County Department of Assessment (“the Assessor”) is requiring the submission of 2021 financial data on a form known as “ASIE-2021”.
 Below, we have highlighted key issues and have attempted to anticipate common questions.

 Electronic Filing Required

-This year the County is again requiring electronic (online) filing of the ASIE-2017 and is not offering a “paper” filing option.
+The County is requiring electronic (online) filing of the ASIE-2021.

 How Do I File Electronically?

 Go to https://www.nassaucountyny.gov/ASIE2021.